NSHipster/articles/2013-10-07-key-value-observing.md

 - `NSKeyValueObservingOptionPrior`: Whether separate notifications should be sent to the observer before and after each change, instead of a single notification after the change.
 The change dictionary in a notification sent before a change always contains an `NSKeyValueChangeNotificationIsPriorKey` entry whose value is `@YES`, but never contains an `NSKeyValueChangeNewKey` entry.
 When this option is specified the change dictionary in a notification sent after a change contains the same entries that it would contain if this option were not specified.
 You can use this option when the observer's own key-value observing-compliance requires it to invoke one of the `-willChange...` methods for one of its own properties, and the value of that property depends on the value of the observed object's property.
 (In that situation it's too late to easily invoke `-willChange...` properly in response to receiving an `observeValueForKeyPath:ofObject:change:context:` message after the change.)

-tl;dr: These options allow an object to get the values before and after the change.
+These options allow an object to get the values before and after the change.
 In practice, this is usually not necessary, since the new value is generally available from the current value of the property.

+That said, `NSKeyValueObservingOptionInitial` can be helpful for reducing the code paths when responding to KVO events.
+For instance, if you have a method that dynamically enables a button based on the `text` value of a field, passing `NSKeyValueObservingOptionInitial` will have the event fire with its initial state once the observer is added.

 As for `context`, this parameter is a value that can be used later to differentiate between observations of different objects with the same key path.
-It's a niche use case, which will be discussed a little later.
+It's a bit complicated, and will be discussed later.

 ## Responding